 AI-Powered Analytics Integration

-Modern surveillance systems leverage AI for proactive safety management.
-Spot AI's video intelligence platform transforms any camera—PoE or WiFi—into a smart sensor that detects:
+Today's security camera systems leverage AI for anticipatory safety management.
+Spot AI's video intelligence platform converts any camera—PoE or WiFi—into a smart sensor that detects:

-These analytics work with existing cameras, eliminating the need for specialized hardware while delivering measurable safety improvements.
+These analytics work with existing cameras, reducing the need for specialized hardware while delivering measurable safety improvements.

 Building System Integration